timzsu/FABLE-AE/README.md

 # The Artifact of FABLE: Batched Evaluation on Confidential Lookup Tables in 2PC

-This is the artifact of the USENIX Security '25 paper "FABLE: Batched Evaluation on Confidential Lookup Tables in 2PC".
+This is the artifact evaluation repository of the USENIX Security '25 paper "FABLE: Batched Evaluation on Confidential Lookup Tables in 2PC".

+The main implementation is at https://github.com/timzsu/FABLE, and the paper can be found at https://eprint.iacr.org/2025/1081.

 This version is for availability evaluation, where we provide
 1. The code for the FABLE protocol plus the two applications.